Apostrophe: Particular cases

 George Bernard Shaw, a proponent of English spelling reform on phonetic principles, argued that the apostrophe was mostly redundant.
 He did not use it for spelling cant, hes, etc., in many of his writings.
 He did, however, allow I'm and it's.
 Hubert Selby Jr. used a slash instead of an apostrophe mark for contractions and did not use an apostrophe at all for possessives.
 Lewis Carroll made greater use of apostrophes, and frequently used sha'n't, with an apostrophe in place of the elided ll as well as the more usual o.
 These authors' usages have not become widespread.

 The British pop group Hear'Say famously made unconventional use of an apostrophe in its name.
-Truss comments that "the naming of Hear'Say in 2001 was [...] a significant milestone on the road to punctuation anarchy".
+Truss comments that "the naming of Hear'Say in 2001 was ... a significant milestone on the road to punctuation anarchy".

 Criticism

 Over the years, the use of apostrophes has been criticised.
 George Bernard Shaw called them "uncouth bacilli", referring to the apostrophe-like shape of many bacteria.
-The author and language commentator Anu Garg has called for the abolition of the apostrophe, stating "Some day this world would be free of metastatic cancers, narcissistic con men, and the apostrophe."
+The author and language commentator Anu Garg has called for the abolition of the apostrophe, stating "Some day this world would be free of metastatic cancers, narcissistic con men, and the apostrophe".
 In his book American Speech, linguist Steven Byington stated of the apostrophe that "the language would be none the worse for its abolition".
 Adrian Room, in his English Journal article "Axing the Apostrophe", argued that apostrophes are unnecessary, and context will resolve any ambiguity.
 In a letter to the English Journal, Peter Brodie stated that apostrophes are "largely decorative ... [and] rarely clarify meaning".
 John C. Wells, emeritus professor of phonetics at University College London, says the apostrophe is "a waste of time".
-The Apostrophe Protection Society, founded by retired journalist John Richards in 2001, was brought to a full stop in 2019, Richards (then aged 96) accepting that "the ignorance and laziness present in modern times have won!".
+The Apostrophe Protection Society, founded by retired journalist John Richards in 2001, closed in 2019, after a period of 18 years of campaigning for its preservation and correct usage.
+Closing the association, Richards, then aged 96, said that "We, and our many supporters worldwide, have done our best but the ignorance and laziness present in modern times have won!".